 CFM News and Upcoming Events

-INET, Cambridge University, and CFM will host a conference on Aggregate Demand, the Labor Market and Macroeconomic Policy [PDF], at Corpus Christi College, Cambridge.
+CFM, Cambridge, and INET will host a conference on Aggregate Demand, the Labor Market and Macroeconomic Policy [PDF], at Corpus Christi College, Cambridge.
 The Deadline for submissions passed on Wednesday 30 Arpil, contact email@example.com for details.

 We invite theoretical and empirical research aimed at improving our understanding of the sources of fluctuations, their propagation, and their implications for macro policy in today’s globalised environment.
 For submissions, please send draft papers to email@example.com, deadline: 19th September 2014.

 CFM discussion paper #24 is now available: The "Mystery of the Printing Press" Monetary Policy and Self-fulfilling Debt Crises by Giancarlo Corsetti and Luca Dedola.

 28 August 2014: Discussion Paper

 CFM discussion paper #23 is now available: Housing Dynamics over the Business Cycle by Finn E. Kydland, Peter Rupert and Roman Sustek.